aws-solutions-library-samples/guidance-for-integrated-scalable-search-for-amazon-documentdb/README.md

 ### Using AWS CLI

 * Open CloudFormation console and verify the status of the template with the name starting with xxxxxx.
-* If deployment is successful, you should see an active database instance with the name starting with <xxxxx> in        the RDS console.
+* If deployment is successful, you should see an active database instance with the name starting in Amazon DocumentDB console.
 * Run the following CLI command to validate the deployment: ```aws cloudformation describe xxxxxxxxxxxxx```

 ## Running the Guidance (required)